Twenty-six letters: a study in the motivation of reluctant middle school readers

 Motivation to read greatly impacts the development of reluctant middle school readers.
 In this study, 5th and 6th grade students were surveyed using the Adolescent Motivation to Read Profile, which included the collection of both quantitative and qualitative data through survey and conversational interview method.
 The study provides insight into what motivates this select group of reluctant readers, and the recommendations help teachers more completely understand the attitudes and beliefs of reluctant middle school readers.
 With these data, teachers can more effectively impact student motivation by changing their classroom instructional practices.

 Athmann, Kathryn, "Twenty-six letters: a study in the motivation of reluctant middle school readers" (2013).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 4052.

 This document is currently not available here.